Daniel Kinahan

 Daniel Joseph Kinahan (born 25 June 1977) is an Irish boxing promoter and suspected crime boss.
 He has been named by the High Court of Ireland as a senior figure in organised crime on a global scale.
 The Criminal Assets Bureau has stated he "controlled and managed" the operations of the Kinahan Organised Crime Group (commonly called the Kinahan Cartel), a criminal organisation which smuggles drugs and firearms into Ireland, the UK, and mainland Europe, and "has associations that facilitate international criminal activity in Europe, Asia, the Middle East, and South America".

 The Kinahan Cartel has had an ongoing feud with the Hutch Gang.
 The feud began in 2015, when Gary Hutch was murdered in Marbella, Spain by the Kinahan gang.
 As of August 2021, at least 18 people have been killed in the feud.

-In October 2022 the head of the Irish police Drugs and Organised Crime Bureau stated in an affidavit to the Irish High Court that Kinahan had "sanctioned a number of murders" as part of the Hutch–Kinahan feud, during a CAB court case where properties were ordered seized by the judge as it was proven they were the proceeds of crime.
+In October 2022 the head of the An Garda Síochána Drugs and Organised Crime Bureau stated in an affidavit to the Irish High Court that Kinahan had "sanctioned a number of murders" as part of the Hutch–Kinahan feud, during a CAB court case where properties were ordered seized by the judge as it was proven they were the proceeds of crime.

+In October 2024, Garda Commissioner Drew Harris urged Kinahan's associates to turn him in for the US offered reward of $15m and witness protection.

 Early life

 Kinahan was born in Dublin on 25 June 1977, the eldest son of Jean Boylan (died 2014) and Christy Kinahan.
-His father is a high powered convicted drug dealer who was widely reported to be the founder and leader of the Kinahan Cartel.
+His father is a convicted drug dealer who was widely reported to be the founder and leader of the Kinahan Cartel.
 Kinahan grew up in Tallaght and then returned to Dublin, where he lived in Oliver Bond flats in the Liberties area.
-At the age of 23, he was one of five people arrested in connection with a "vicious attack" on two members of the Irish police outside Shelbourne Park; he was charged with assault and refused bail by Dublin District Court.
+At the age of 23, he was one of five people arrested in connection with a "vicious attack" on two members of the Garda Síochána outside Shelbourne Park; he was charged with assault and refused bail by Dublin District Court.
 The charges were dropped the next year.
+Kinahan previously ran a furniture store in Dublin.

+In 2007, Kinahan was reported to be part of a bet-to-lose syndicate involving jockey Kieren Fallon.